sentry-demos/tracing/README.md

 core 2020.01.17
 gsutil 4.47
 ```
-#### Instructions
+#### Setup Instructions
-For test running a container yourself, `cd helloworld-python` and follow instructions from there. or put this in troubleshooting

-...
-per /flask
-per /other
-...or put the 'Setup' instruction inside of each respective /flask /other
+1. `gcloud auth login` opens browser with google OAUTH, select your work email
+2. `gcloud config set project <project ID>` get Project ID from console.cloud.google.com.
+This is a Google Cloud Project.

+## Run
+#### Cloud Build, Cloud Container Registry, Cloud Run
+1. `cd flask` or other1, other2
+2. gcloud build
+3. gcloud run
 `docker-compose.yaml` for running all locally?

-## Run
-1. one
-2. two
-3. three
+4. or `/run.sh flask` or other1, other2

 ## Technical Notes
 Updating | Some Design Decisions | Dev Tips/Notes | What's Happening